 - Concentrated study or review time.
 Teenagers typically have projects and upcoming tests, so there needs to be time that they are focused on studying, without distractions

 - Preparing for the next day.
-In order to have a good morning, teens need to prepare the evening before by packing their backpack, making their lunch, or deciding what they are wearing the next day.
+Have teens pack their backpack, make their lunch, or pick out what they are wearing the next day.

 - Wind down time.
 Finally, teens need a few non-screen activities to do right before bed.
 This helps signal their bodies that it is time to go to sleep.

 Once you have some basic household routines down then you can focus more on creating better school organizational habits.
 Students in my family groups often mention that they avoid school when they feel unprepared.
 Help your teen break the cycle of staying up too late and not studying.
 When they know that they are prepared for the day, it will be easier to get them out the door for school.